Qualified Workers’ Compensation Benefits Attorney For Chicago Clients

 If (i) you are injured or become ill at work, (ii) your employer is subject to workers’ compensation (and most Illinois employers are), and (iii) none of the limited exceptions apply (i.e. you were not drunk and did not intentionally injure yourself), you are eligible for workers’ compensation.
 You can lose this eligibility if you delay or make mistakes with your claim, but as a general rule, as long as these three basic requirements are satisfied, you are entitled to receive workers’ compensation benefits.

-This means that workers’ compensation covers all types of work-related injuries and illnesses.
+This means that workers compensation covers all types of work-related injuries and illnesses.
 You do have to be working at the time of the accident, but the accident does not have to be related to your duties.
-For example, if you slip on a wet floor in the bathroom at the office, you can file for workers’ compensation.
-Our workers’ compensation attorneys regularly represent clients who have suffered:
+For example, if you slip on a wet floor in the bathroom at the office, you can file.
+Our workers’ compensation lawyers regularly represent clients who have suffered:

 - Auto accident injuries